Composing Control Barrier Functions for Complex Safety Specifications

 This describes the safe set (that is assumed to be non-empty):

-While the combined function $\hc$ is nonsmooth~\cite{glotfelter2017nonsmooth}, we propose a continuously differentiable CBF $h$, by extending the smooth approximations~\eqref{eq:hmax} and~\eqref{eq:hmin} of min and max:
+While the combined function $\hc$ is nonsmooth~\cite{glotfelter2017nonsmooth}, we propose a continuously differentiable function $h$, by extending the smooth approximations~\eqref{eq:hmax} and~\eqref{eq:hmin} of min and max:

 Note that we included a buffer $b$, according to Remark~\ref{rem:buffer}, to be able to adjust whether the resulting set $\C$ encapsulates $\Cc$ or lies inside it.
-The derivative of the CBF $h$ is as follows:
+The derivative of the CBF candidate $h$ is:

 The proposed function $h$ approximates $\hc$ with the following properties that are proven in the Appendix. \begin{theorem} \textit{ Consider sets $\C_i$ in~\eqref{eq:safeset_individual} given by functions $h_i$, and the composition $\Cc$ in~\eqref{eq:combination_set} given by $\hc$ in~\eqref{eq:combination_CBF_nonsmooth}-\eqref{eq:combination_set_superlevel}.
 Function $h$ in~\eqref{eq:combination_CBF} approximates $\hc$ with the error bound: